 Cruise veterans swear by this simple trick: pack an over-the-door shoe holder and use it to store small, easily-lost essentials.
 Examples include batteries, lip balm, sunscreen, travel documents, and pens.

-Having a tipping plan - how much?
-How often? - is essential to consider when you're preparing for a cruise.
+Do you plan on tipping (we hope so)?
+How much?
+How often?
+It’s essential to consider when you're preparing for a cruise.
 The recommended tipping budget is $10-$12 per day, per passenger.
 On many cruise lines, you can choose to automatically have tips added to your onboard account.
-But if you want to say a more personal thank-you to the cruise ship staff, tip in cash.
+But if you want to share a more personal, real-time thank-you with the cruise ship staff, tip in cash.

 Experienced cruisers never fail to pack a roll of duct tape when they're planning for a cruise.
 Duct tape can be used to repair everything from a camera battery case to a broken flip-flop.
 Use it to strip the lint from your dinner dress and even for cleaning up spilled sand.

 This may seem like an odd thing to pack when you're deciding what to take on a cruise, but if you're a coffee fan it's essential.
 Many cruise ships provide only small cups for coffee, frustrating people who like a morning buzz.
 Of course, these vessels also keep drinks cold, too.

 You don't want to worry about your possessions while you're frolicking in the waves.
 Bring a small, waterproof bag you can hang around your neck to carry your money, ID and keys.

 We're sure you're not thinking about doing laundry when you're planning for a cruise.
 But experienced cruisers recommend bringing a retractable travel clothesline and pins to neatly dry swimsuits.
 Clothespins also come in handy for holding closed shower curtains and drapes.